 Students all over the country are pushing their schools to improve their resources, policies, and procedures for responding to sexual assault.
 Most of those students are survivors of sexual violence themselves, who are speaking up about their experiences and fighting back against systems that failed them.
 If you’re on your school’s Student Government, you probably have a lot of access and institutional authority.
 How can you use your access and platform to be an effective, supportive ally to campus organizers?
 What can you do to stand with survivors and fight sexual violence at your school?

 DO listen to survivors.

 The first thing you should do is listen to the concerns, goals, and experiences of survivors.
 Remember that this movement is happening because student survivors have been ignored, dismissed, or retraumatized when they tried to access resources or report a sexual assault.
-Even if your school’s sexual assault policy looks good on paper, what matters is the real-life experiences of the students it’s supposed to help.
+Even if your school’s sexual assault policy looks good on college research paper, what matters is the real-life experiences of the students it’s supposed to help.
 People who’ve gone through an investigation process or dealt with inadequate campus resources (that is, people with direct experiences with the policy) will know best what works and what doesn’t, so make sure to listen to what they say needs to change.
 And often the right answers are counterintuitive and surprising to those without direct experiences with campus violence.
 Listening is the first part of making sure survivors voices are at the center of campus movements.